zylxjtu/kubernetes/staging/src/k8s.io/component-base/logs/kube-log-runner/README.md

   file will be created at the path specified by the `-log-file` flag, ready for future log entries.

   Backup File Naming Convention:
-    <original-file-name>-<timestamp><file-extension>
+    `<original-file-name>-<timestamp><file-extension>`
-    <original-file-name>: The name of the original log file, without the file extension.
+    `<original-file-name>`: The name of the original log file, without the file extension.
-    <timestamp>: A timestamp is added to each backup file’s name to uniquely identify it based on the time it was created.
+    `<timestamp>`: A timestamp is added to each backup file’s name to uniquely identify it based on the time it was created.
+The timestamp follows the format "20060102-150405".
+    For example, a backup created on June 2, 2006, at 3:04:05 PM would include this timestamp.
-    <file-extension>: The original file’s extension (e.g., .log) remains unchanged.
+    `<file-extension>`: The original file’s extension (e.g., .log) remains unchanged.
   This naming convention ensures easy organization and retrieval of rotated log files based on their creation time.

 - -log-file-age